Skip to Content

 • Test all paths through your form before publishing.

-• Use the visual flowchart to verify that all branches lead to the Thank You page.
+• Use the visual flowchart to verify that all branches lead to a Thank You page.

 • Use Statement questions to provide context when respondents land on a branch they might not expect.